Maroodi Jeex: History

 Formerly known as the Hargeisa District, it was one of six districts that made up the British Somaliland protectorate.
 In 1960, the then independent State of Somaliland merged with Italian Somaliland to form the Somali Republic.
 By 1964, the then Hargeisa District merged with the Borama district (now Awdal) and the Berbera district (now Sahil) to form the Woqooyi Galbeed region (literally North West, also known as Hargeisa region).

 Borama district (now Awdal) was carved out of the western parts of Woqooyi Galbeed region in June 1984.
 When the Somali Civil War broke out, the former British territory declared the revival of the pre-independent State of Somaliland.
 In 1991 Berbera district (now Sahil) was carved out of the northern parts of Woqooyi Galbeed region.

 In 2007 the region of Woqooyi Galbeed was renamed to Maroodi Jeh.

 Overview

 Marodi Jeh is bordered by Ethiopia to the south, the region of Awdal to the west, and Togdheer to the east.
 Its capital is Hargeisa.
 It is known to be a very strategic region with rich farmlands and large ports.
 It also contains the town of Toon, the traditional seat of the Isaaq Sultanate.

 Demographics

 According to the Somaliland Ministry of National Planning, Marodi Jeh had a population of 2.1 million in 2020.

-Marodi Jeh is inhabited by people from the Somali ethnic group, with the Arap, Ayub, Habr Garhajis, Habr Awal and Habr Je’lo clans of the wider Isaaq clan-family.
+Marodi Jeh is inhabited by people from the Somali ethnic group, with the Arap, Ayub, Habr Garhajis, Habr Awal clans of the wider Isaaq clan-family.